justanotherdevel/LinkedListAssignment/README.md

 	*main.cpp: It is the interface file which also contains int main () and the program begins execution at this file.
 	*makefile.mak: A GNU makefile to automate the compilation and linking process.

+##Notes about compilation:
+	Compilation method:
+	*Compiled on g++ with C++ standard set to C++14.
+	*Should work fine on slightly older standards like C++11.
+	*Created a make file which does the entire compilation by itself.

+##Error Log
+	Errors during initial testing:
+	*Overloading of "<<" and ">>" not working: FIXED- iostream not included in student.h *Printing random hexadecimal value instead of the node details: FIXED- iterator not dereferenced.
+	*ListIntersection is not working.
+	*ListUnion is not working properly.
+	*InsertNode is not working properly.

+##Odd behaviours
+	Weird behavious due to unexpected input:
+	*Two nodes in any particular list should not have same roll number but that is not being checked (to avoid linear time complexity for prepend)
+	*Current implementation does not allow for addition of new nodes once second time.